Son of William and Hannah

 of the Leeds Rifles.
 (Authors note: Exact figures as to the strength of the battalion as of the 16th of September 1914 are

 not known however number 15/1200 was issued on the 25th of January 1915 to one Henry Roland Jones).
+Much has been written about the "Pals" and there is I believe no

 better publication than Milner's History for those wishing to explore the history of the battalion in greater